StuntsPT/concatenator/README.md

 The NEXUS format specification limits taxa names to 8 character, however, the FASTA format does not. *Concatenator* will trim any taxa names into the first 8 characters when performing the conversion.
 This is a frequent source of erros during the concatenation step, since some taxa may end up with the same name.

+#How to cite:

+If you find *Concatenator* usefull, please cite the following paper:

+Pina-Martins F, Paulo OS (2008).
+Concatenator: Sequence Data Matrices Handling Made Easy.
+Molecular Ecology Resources 8, 1254-1255

+Your citation is much appreciated!